Bundeswehr Museum of German Defense Technology: History

 The initial history of the WTS kicks off with the Krupp firing range in Meppen, which was established by Friedrich Krupp AG from 1877.
 The eventful history of the site and the holdings there during the First World War, the period of the Treaty of Versailles, the Second World War until the takeover of the properties by the Bundeswehr is documented only scarsly.
 Although there was considerable testing of weapons and equipment prior to 1945, only a few exhibits from this period, such as an early Bouclier roulant personnel carrier, have been transferred to the WTS.
 Pieces such as the Salvator Dormus self-loading pistol were also transferred from earlier holdings of the Army Weapons Office and the Wehrmacht from their collections on the history of defense and weapons technology.

 As a purposeful study collection, a predecessor institution of the WTS was established in 1961–62 as the "Collection of Weapons and Design Studies", initially at what was then Test Site 91 in Meppen/Emsland, on the former site of the Krupp firing range.
 On 12 November 1982, the facility was opened as the Wehrtechnische Studiensammlung in the former Langemarck barracks in Koblenz by the former President of the German Bundestag, Richard Stücklen.
 It was now directly subordinate to the Federal Office of Defense Technology and Procurement.
 The WTS was expanded in particular by the military historian Arnold Wirtgen, who was in charge of the WTS until 1988.
 From 1995 to 2021, the management was in the hands of his son Rolf Wirtgen.
 Since 2001, the WTS has participated in the Koblenz Long Night of Museums with a large number of visitors.

 On 1 October 2012, the subordination of the WTS changed to the newly established Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support (BAAINBw).
 Since the beginning of the COVID-19 pandemic, the WTS has been closed to visitors.

+Since 2023 the WTS is open to the public again.